Harry Cannon, Advanced Hypnotherapist and Harley Street Specialist

-Help and treatment for Shy Bladder - Parureses with CBT Cognitive Behavioural Therapy and Hypnotherapy
+Treatment for Shy Bladder - Parureses with CBT Cognitive Behavioural Therapy and Hypnotherapy

-Shy Bladder - Parureses helped and treated with CBT Cognitive Behavioural Therapy and Hypnotherapy at the Carterton Therapy Practice providing effective brief therapy for Shy Bladder - Parureses using CBT Cognitive Behavioural Therapy and Hypnotherapy.
+Shy Bladder - Parureses treated with CBT Cognitive Behavioural Therapy and Hypnotherapy at the Carterton Therapy Practice providing effective brief therapy for Shy Bladder - Parureses using CBT Cognitive Behavioural Therapy and Hypnotherapy.

 Shy Bladder or Parureses - the inability to urinate in front of others Shy bladder is one of the most common symptoms that men consult me for.
 Men with shy bladder (and it is usually only men who get shy bladder - for obvious reasons) have a great difficulty urinating in front of other people, or in a place that they are unfamiliar with.
 As with all phobias, the severity of the symptoms can change from person to person, and also fluctuate depending on the persons stress level. i.e. some men find it a little difficult to pee in a crowded toilet, some can only pee in their own toilet (causing great difficulties - because the person has to come home from work, just to have a pee).
 Due to the embarrassing nature of the symptom, it is rare that a man would consult his G.P. with the problem - and because of this, there is very little written on the subject.